Why selling to CFOs requires a different playbook

 Reduce friction in the buying process to win CFO approval.
 Complex pricing, opaque terms, and procurement delays kill deals.
 Simplify how CFOs say yes.

-Simplify Pricing and Terms
+Simplify pricing and terms

 Complex pricing creates objections.